gozdemadendere/gozdemadendere/README.md

  ### 📌 About

 - I'm a Data Scientist / Data Analyst.

-- After more than 3 years of experience in data analysis and interpretation, I've gained numerical and analytical skills, strong Excel skills, and also developed my communication and teamwork skills.
+After more than 3 years of experience in data analysis and interpretation, I've gained numerical and analytical skills, strong Excel skills, and also developed my communication and teamwork skills.

 - I've always had a strong passion for improving my programming skills using Python and SQL, and I achieved this while attending an intensive & full-time Data Science Bootcamp at WBS Coding School.

-- Successfully completed 8 projects using Python (Pandas, Seaborn, Matplotlib, Scikit-learn), SQL, Tableau, and Machine Learning algorithms.

 - Studied Statistics and completed a Bachelor of Science degree in this field.
 - Passionate about coding, self-improvement, healthy living, traveling.